-In April, 1932, Muldoon, who never

-SASEBO, Japan, June 5: (Canadian Press)-Forty-six persons were killed and thirty seriously injured on Saturday.
+Charles Ormiston and Billy Romo SASEBO, Japan, June 5: Canar dian Press)-Forty-six persons were killed and thirty seriously injured on Saturday.

-an billion and a second and a second se

 June 6-Navy vs. Elks.
 June 8-Kniens vs. C.N.R.A.
 June 11-Empress vs. Grotto.
 June 11-Elks vs. Navy.
 June 13-C.N.R.A. vs. Empress.
-Owen Fisher sailed Saturday night on the Prince Rupert for a husiness trip to Vancouver. and the state of the second state of the secon
+Owen Fisher sailed Saturday night on the Prince Rupert for a husiness trip to Vancouver. and the second se

 Capt.
 William Strong's Ship Passes On Way North On its way to Juneau out of which in a coal mine explosion near here port it will be placed in commission to the Stikine and Taku River mining districts by its purchaser, Capt.
-William Strong, a six-passenger Fokker flying boat, piloted by L. F. Barr, landed here at 8:45 last evening from Seattle, continuing its northward flight at 11:15 this morning.
+William Strong, a six-passenger Fokker Ilying boat, piloted by L. F. Barr, landed here at 8:45 last evening from Seattle, continuing its northward flight at 11:15 this morning.
 Barr's mechanic was H. McConley and passengers on board the ship were H. P. Timbley of Australia, Mrs. A. E. George of Macleod, Alta., Miss A. Royal of Victoria and Miss L. A. Robbins of Seattle.
 The plane had made stops on the way up the coast at Victoria, Alert Bay and Butedale and cleared from here for Ketchikan.
 The plane, a large machine, is COAL! equipped with a Pratt-Whitney en- One of the Royal Canadian Air Force Fairchild seaplanes, which is engaged in aerial photography and mapping work out of Queen Charlotte City, was also here yesterday for a few hours from the islands, having on board the school teacher from Queen Charlotte City.
-The second s also sell Timothy Hay, Wheat Oats and Barley.
+THE REPORT OF A DESCRIPTION OF A DESCRIP